D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/02_preprocess.md

 IDL> grid = rz_grid(rmin,rmax,nr,zmin,zmax,nz)
 ```

 The beam grid is a 3D grid used for most of the calculations in FIDASIM.
-It represents the 3D volume where the neutral beamlives and interacts with the plasma.
+It represents the 3D volume where the neutral beam lives and interacts with the plasma.
-To maximize the resolution of this grid it is useful to align the beam grid with the beam sightline.
+To maximize the resolution of this grid it is useful to align the beam grid with the beam centerline.
 The IDL routine [beam_grid.pro](|url|/sourcefile/beam_grid.pro.html) calculates from the [neutral beam geometry](../03_technical/01_prefida_inputs.html#neutral-beam-geometry-structure) the optimal [beam grid settings](../03_technical/01_prefida_inputs.html#beam-grid-settings) that would align the grid with the beam sightline.

 ```